BerkeleyLearnVerify/VerifAI/docs/tutorial.md

 1. `examples/data_augmentation/falsifier.py` : Defines the sample space and type of falsifier (sampler and number of iterations)
 2.  `examples/data_augmentation/classifier.py` : Interface to the picture renderer and instantiate the NN

-**Running the falsifier:** Open two terminal shells and go to `cd data_augmentation` in each of them.
-Then in first one run `python falsifier.py` and wait till you see "Initialized sampler" in the terminal; then run `python classifier.py` in other one.
+**Running the falsifier:** Open two terminal shells and go to `examples/data_augmentation` in each of them.
+Then in first one run `python falsifier.py` and wait till you see "Server ready" in the terminal; then run `python classifier.py` in other one.

 The falsifier runs for 20 iterations, you can change this by modifying `MAX_ITERS` in `examples/data_augmenatation/falsifier.py`.
 At the end of the runs, you should see "End of all classifier calls" in the terminal where you ran `python classifier.py`.